Write unique content (HIGH PRIORITY)

 Create as much content as you can (MEDIUM PRIORITY)

 Content is king.
-The more content you have on your site, the more there is to be indexed and appear in search engines.
+The more content you have on your site, the more likely it is to be indexed and appear in search engine results.

 Keep your site content inside one theme (MEDIUM PRIORITY)